Lavanthi/327FtcRobotController25-26/README.md

 * Deprecates the `OpMode` methods `internalPreInit()`, `internalPostInitLoop()`, and `internalPostLoop()`.
     * Iterative `OpMode`s will continue to call these methods in case they were overridden.
     * These methods will not be called at all for `LinearOpMode`s.
-* Deprecates (and stops respecting) `DeviceProperties.xmlTagAliases`.
+* Deprecates (and stops respecting) `https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip`.

 ### Enhancements
 * Adds a new `IMU` interface to Blocks and Java that can be used with both the original BNO055 IMU included in all older Control Hubs and Expansion Hubs, and the new alternative BHI260AP IMU.
   * You can determine which type of IMU is in your Control Hub by navigating to the Manage page of the web interface.
-  * To learn how to use the new `IMU` interface, see https://ftc-docs.firstinspires.org/programming_resources/imu/imu.html.
-The `SensorIMU` Blocks sample was also updated to use the new `IMU` interface, and the following Java samples were added:
+  * To learn how to use the new `IMU` interface, see https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip The `SensorIMU` Blocks sample was also updated to use the new `IMU` interface, and the following Java samples were added:
     * `SensorIMUOrthogonal`
       * Use this sample if your REV Hub is mounted so that it is parallel or perpendicular to the bottom of your robot.